moogacs/docs.buf.build/docs/reference/inputs.md

 are automatically used.

-Basic authentication can be also specified for remote archives, Git repositories, and Image files over HTTPS with the following environment variables:
+Basic authentication can be also specified for remote archives, Git repositories, and Image files over HTTPS with these environment variables:

 - `BUF_INPUT_HTTPS_USERNAME` is the username.
 For GitHub, this is your GitHub user.
 - `BUF_INPUT_HTTPS_PASSWORD` is the password.
 For GitHub, this is a personal access token for your GitHub User.